themysticsavages/cloudbot-discord/setup.md

 ## API
   Done with that?
 Follow this guide to set up addons.

+  **Disclaimer: These addons are totally optional.
+If you don't want these, disable them in `config.json`!**

   ### OpenWeatherMap
   OpenWeatherMap is a weather API to fetch the current weather at a place.
 To set this API up, go to https://openweathermap.org, create an account, and use